greg-martinez44/write2audiobook/docs/how-to-contribute-to-docs.md

 """
 ```

 Function-level docstrings appear under their function names in mkdocs.
-They should follow this format:
+In a Python script, use this format:

 ```python
 def my_function(arg1: str) -> int: